villelahdenvuo/Chromerly-URL-shortener/README.md

 Chromerly URL-shortener
 =======================
-Chromerly is a Chrome Extension to utilize the Finnish [urly.fi](http://urly.fi/).
+Chromerly is a Chrome extension to utilize the Finnish [urly.fi](http://urly.fi/).
 The license of this extension is [GPL version 3](https://github.com/tuhoojabotti/Chromerly-URL-shortener/blob/master/COPYING).

 Features
 --------